shuricksumy/openvpn-ui/README.md

 - Small updates of UI interface: popups, colors, tables, etc..
 - Adding Docker builder to use the lates openvpn server
 - Adding new docker builder script to support arm64 and go-sqlite3 compilation issues
-- Updating task config to support new build scenarious
+- Updating task config to support new build scenarios

 #### December 2023 (v4.1)
 - Small updates in Docker builder files.